kmskog/dcaf_case_management/docs/user_guides/GLOSSARY.md

 These are quick explanations of concepts or specialized terms in DARIA.

-## Lines
+## Cities

-Some funds divide their operations into multiple funnels, which we call lines.
-DCAF, for example, sorts callers into _lines_ of DC, MD, VA, and Spanish, so that case managers don't get overwhelmed and work is divided up more equally.
-(Email the DARIA team if you want your DARIA instance to get a new line.)
+Some funds divide their operations into multiple locations, which we call cities.
+For example, sorting patients into _cities_ of New York and San Francisco, so that case managers don't get overwhelmed and work is divided up more equally.
+(Email the DARIA team if you want your DARIA instance to get a new city.)

 ## Shared cases